Sakitoshi/retropie-crt-tvout/README.md

 #### selectable settings:
-there are some selectable options available through some scripts that can be run through runcommand, in the runcommand menu go to the option called user menu and a bunch of options will appear with straightforward descriptions.
+there are some selectable options available through some scripts that can be run through runcommand, in the runcommand menu go to the option called _user menu_ and a bunch of options will appear with straightforward names.

 the game boy emulator has selectable palettes:
 - **set_gb_palette_DMG:** adjust the palette of game boy games to resemble the original